robstave/angular2-training/session-seven/page1.md

 # Testing

-Angular CLI provides a framework for testing your code as part of the inital project.
+Angular CLI provides a framework for testing your code as part of the initial project.
 Right out of the box, you have the tools you need to create Jasmine/Karma testcase and run End to End (e2e) testcases with protractor.

 * [Karma](https://karma-runner.github.io/1.0/index.html) is the testcase runner.
 This is the framework that builds and runs tests within your project.
 It allows you to run the code against a real browser from a CLI.

 * [Jasmine](https://jasmine.github.io/) is the library that you use to write your testcases.
-It is really just javascript and is set up so you can write testcases pertty naturally.
+It is really just javascript and is set up so you can write testcases pretty naturally.
 This goes hand in hand with Karma.

 * [Protractor](http://www.protractortest.org/#/) is the framework that allows us to write end to end testcase for our angular app.
-It taske care of what is needed to automate testcases in an actual browser.
+It takes care of what is needed to automate testcases in an actual browser.

 Testing is usually a two pronged approach with Karma/Jasmine doing the unit testcases and Protractor handling the integration parts of the application.
 In both cases, the testing is done against a live browser.